Student's t-Distribution: On Measuring the Inter-Rater Reliability When the Observations are Scarce

 \section{Conclusion and Future Work}

 When it comes to evaluating translation quality, the ability to measure alone is not sufficient; we also need to know how reliable the measurement is.
 Automatic evaluation of quality quickly produces the same scores if repeated a number of times, which creates an illusion of precision.
 Unfortunately, the results of automatic quality measurement not only depend on the language pair, the Machine Learning system, the decoder, and the content type, but also vary from dataset to dataset, depending on the way the data have been cleaned and formatted.
 Given these factors, automatic measurement can be very fast and “reliable”, but it may be (and often is) invalid, as well as inconsistent.
 Human translation quality evaluation (TQE) is currently the only way to obtain valid measurements of human perception of quality, and considered to be the golden standard of TQE.
-However, human measurement’s inter-rater reliability (IRR) suffers, even if carried out correctly.
-Even if evaluators are experienced linguists, trained to do evaluation according to proper system, even if client specifications are clearly defined, they still produce close but not the same evaluation results due to the elusive nature of human perception of quality, an object with intrinsic variability.
+However, human measurement’s inter-rater reliability (IRR) should be assessed, even if evaluation has been carried out correctly.
+Even if evaluators are experienced linguists, trained to do evaluation according to proper system, and client specifications are clearly defined, the evaluators would still produce close but not the same evaluation results due to the very nature of human perception of quality, which is by definition the function of personal perception.
 This problem is exacerbated by the fact that in real life production setting there is no time or budget to validate the translation quality measurement even with the second reviewer, and even if there is a second reviewer, the low IRR of such measurement makes it difficult to confirm the first measurement.

 In this paper, we first studied the typical production setting of gold standard human quality measurement, where TQE is performed by only one experienced, trained linguist, according to clearly defined customer specifications, producing a single measurement, and make conclusions about the reliability of such measurement.
 We then illustrated the results with the case of\textit{ Student's \textit{t}-Distribution analysis of two measurements} made by two different reviewers.